hirosh7/sde-mcp/README.md

 * `set_project_survey_by_text` - Set survey using answer text directly instead of IDs
 * `add_survey_answers_by_text` - Add answers to survey without removing existing ones (e.g., add "Python")
 * `remove_survey_answers_by_text` - Remove specific answers from survey (e.g., remove "Java")
+* `get_answer_details_from_ids` - Get question and answer text for a list of answer IDs.
+Useful for understanding what survey answers mean when you have answer IDs (e.g., from profiles).
+Optionally includes section/subsection information if project_id is provided.

 ### Repository Scanning
 * `list_scan_connections` - List available repository scan connections (GitHub/GitLab)